MegaMind45/2048go/README.md

 Click the bookmarklet on any page to play 2048!

-`*2048 is held locally in the javascript to stay unblocked! +Cross-Tab, Auto Save & Play Is Included!`
+`*2048 is held locally in the javascript to stay unblocked! +Specific Site, Auto Save & Play Is Included!`